All Episodes

 We're trying to actually listen to the American people, and we're trying to tell the truth.

-It's because for years Congress has ignored the will of the American people.
+It's because for years, Congress has ignored the will of the American people.

 That is the vote that matters.

-It takes sixty votes to grant cloture.
+It takes 60 votes to grant cloture.

-What cloture is is cutting off debate, saying there shall be no more debate.
+What cloture is, is cutting off debate, saying there shall be no more debate.

-And the reason that matters is if Harry Reid gets sixty votes to cut off debate to get cloture on the bill, he will then file one amendment, and he said only one amendment, that guts the House continuing resolution and that fully funds Obamacare.
+And the reason that matters is if Harry Reid gets 60 votes to cut off debate to get cloture on the bill, he will then file one amendment, and he said only one amendment, that guts the House continuing resolution and that fully funds Obamacare.

-Their vote to cut off debate is in support of the House bill.
+Now, a number of Republicans are going to maintain that, no, their vote to cut off debate is in support of the House bill.

-And Rush, that's simply not the case.
+And, Rush, that's simply not the case.

 It's a show vote.